elonadam/E2EE-Project/E2EEncryption Protocol.md

      - **Private Key**: Used to decrypt the AES key.
    - RSA keys are asymmetric, meaning the public key is shared with others while the private key remains secret.

-   **Why?**
        - Asymmetric encryption allows for secure communication without needing a pre-shared secret.
-This is ideal for systems where the sender and recipient may not have direct contact to exchange a symmetric key securely.
        - RSA keys are well-suited for encrypting small pieces of data (like an AES key).

    **Client RSA Public Key**:
-   - During registration, each client sends their **public key** to the server over a secure channel.
+   - During registration, each client sends their public key to the server over a secure channel.
    - The server securely stores each client’s public key, indexed by their unique identifier.

-   **Why?**
        - The server acts as a trusted directory for public keys, ensuring that the sender can request the recipient's public key when she needs to send a message.
        - Storing only public keys on the server minimizes the risk of sensitive data leaks if the server is compromised.

-   - Example Code:
      ```python
      from cryptography.hazmat.primitives.asymmetric import rsa
      from cryptography.hazmat.primitives import serialization